 Not improperly use the Corporation's property or resources for personal gain or the personal gain of anyone else.

 The Corporation is committed to providing all employees a workplace that respects their basic human rights.
-Each director, officer and employee at the Corporation has the right to work in an environment that is free from discrimination and harassment, including sexual harassment.
-Every director, officer and employee is responsible for taking all reasonable precautions not to demonstrate behaviour that can be reasonably construed as discrimination or harassment.
-The Corporation will take every incident of harassment or discrimination very seriously, and any director, officer and employee that is found to have engaged in conduct constituting discrimination or harassment will be disciplined.
-In appropriate circumstances, officers or employees who have engaged in such conduct will be dismissed or removed from office, and, in the case of a director that is found to have engaged in such conduct, the Corporation may take the necessary steps to remove the director from his or her position as a director, including seeking the approval of the shareholders of the Corporation.
+Board Members, Officers, Employees and Contractors at the Corporation have the right to work in an environment that is free from discrimination and harassment, including sexual harassment.
+Every Board Member, Officer, Employee and Contractor is responsible for taking all reasonable precautions not to demonstrate behaviour that can be reasonably construed as discrimination or harassment.
+The Corporation will take every incident of harassment or discrimination very seriously, and any Board Member, Officer, Employee or Contractor that is found to have engaged in conduct constituting discrimination or harassment will be disciplined.
+In appropriate circumstances, Officers or Employees who have engaged in such conduct will be dismissed or removed from office, Contractors who have engaged in such conduct will have their relationship with the Corporation terminated, and, in the case of a Board Member that is found to have engaged in such conduct, the Corporation may take the necessary steps to remove the Board Member from his or her position as a Board Member, including seeking the approval of the shareholders of the Corporation.

 We are committed to providing our shareholders, investors and other stakeholders with full, fair, accurate, timely and understandable disclosure in the reports that we file with the United States Securities and Exchange Commission and with the Canadian provincial securities regulators.
-To this end, our directors, officers and employees shall:
+To this end, our Board Members, Officers, Employees and Contractors shall:

 not make false or misleading entries in our books and records for any reason;